WDI-SEA/code-review/review-template.md

 * Feature 3
   * Explanation on how it's implemented

-#### Interesting Attributes (Code, Organization)
+#### Areas of Success (Code, Organization)

 * Attribute 1
-  * Explanation on why you found it interesting or elegant
+  * Explanation on why you found it successful or elegant
 * Attribute 2
-  * Explanation on why you found it interesting or elegant
+  * Explanation on why you found it successful or elegant

 #### Areas for Improvement (Code, Organization)